c3g/epivar-browser/readme.md

 The `PM2_HOME` folder is set to `/home/dlougheed/.pm2` currently (sorry).

 **Note that all code should be written with the assumption that multiple processes can run at a time.**
-Thus, Redis/Postgres should generally be used.
+Thus, Redis/Postgres should generally be used for any cached/persistent data.

 ## Architecture